stelligent/dromedary/README.md

 As part of the bootstrapping process, it will automatically launch the Dromedary application stack via CodePipeline.

 #### Outputs

+A few of the most relevant CloudFormation outputs are listed in the table below.

 Output | Description
 ---------- | ------------
 DromedaryAppURL | Available in the master stack outputs.
 Link to the working application once the application pipeline is complete